Is Your Pool Deck Ready To Party? …

 Everlast Outdoor Tough Weatherproof Pool Deck

 “See how easy this is to install?” he said.
 “But the best part is, that stuff that glues the rocks together, that polyavastic?
 It never yellows!
 You know how all this stuff goes kind of amber with sunlight?
 This resin doesn’t do that!

 Later that year at the annual pool party for the neighborhood, everybody was pretty impressed with the new look and the new feel.
-You could stand around the pool with getting a hotfoot and any splash water just disappeared.
-Nothing was discolored from the chlorine either.
+You could stand around the pool without getting a hotfoot and any splash water just disappeared.
+In addition nothing was discolored from the chlorine either.
 No chips, no peels, just a flat, level and beautiful surface that looked all natural.